Jetg0/Jetg0.github.io/essays/Reflect on Coding Standards.md

 4. **Unused Expressions**: The initial console log might be flagged if ESLint is set to discourage or flag unused expressions or console statements in production code.

+Coding standards often seem focused on trivial details like indentation or brace placement, but their impact extends far beyond.
+These standards, which include practices for writing clear and maintainable code, are essential for ensuring software quality and enhancing developer capabilities.

+Coding standards are particularly valuable as a learning tool.
+For newcomers, adhering to these standards can instill best practices early on, such as using descriptive variable names to improve code clarity.
+My experience using ESLint with VSCode highlights this educational benefit.
+While resolving ESLint errors can disrupt workflow and seem tedious, each error corrected is a step toward cleaner, more efficient code.

+The initial resistance to coding standards tools like ESLint often comes from the discomfort of changing established habits.
+However, this discomfort is indicative of their effectiveness, pushing developers to refine their skills and align with team goals, which ultimately leads to better code quality and a more disciplined team culture.

 These insights demonstrate the dual nature of coding standards enforcement tools like ESLint.
 While initially, they may seem to complicate the development process with what appears to be tedious critiques, it's true value lies in clarity, precision, and consistency.
 Each ESLint error corrected is not just an act of compliance but a step towards deeper understanding and better software craftsmanship.
 Thus, embracing coding standards and tools that enforce them is about committing to continuous improvement and excellence in our coding practices.